hanabi/hanabi.github.io/other-conventions/Empty_Clues.md

   * Cathy is allowed to give an *Empty Clue* that gives a stacked play to blue 3 in Alice's hand, knowing that Alice must play the blue 1 first.
   * Bob knows for sure that Alice would assign a blind-play to the blue 2 in Alice's hand, so he can play his blue 2 into the blue 3 and nothing will get messed up.

-### Ejection Disabled

-* If *Empty Clues* are enabled for the game, then all conventions relating to *Ejection* are "turned off".
-* Clues that would trigger an *Ejection* are instead interpreted as an *Empty Clue*.
-(This is more efficient, since an *Ejection* is a 1-for-1 and an *Empty Clue* will always be better than this.)
-* Care has to be taken to ONLY perform *Ejection*-style clues that are globally known as being *Ejection*-like.
-For example, often times giving an *Unknown Trash Ejection*-style clue will NOT be globally known, and will then lead to the wrong cards being played.

 <br />

 ## Special Empty Moves